Eye surgery is a very specialised area of cancer treatment. This section does not discuss all the details of the operations.

 Before your surgery your ophthalmologist (eye surgeon) will explain the operation.
 They will discuss how it might affect you afterwards.

 Your surgeon will preserve as much sight as possible.
-It is unlikely that your sight in that eye will change if you only need a small eye operation.
 If your surgeon needs to remove your eye (an enucleation) then you will lose the sight in that eye.

 Losing the sight in an eye can come as quite a shock.
 You will need time to come to terms with this change.
 Your medical team will help you.
 And there are organisations that can support you during this time.
 Ask questions as often as you need to, especially about your sight and appearance after the operation.